-Can you replace any light bulb with an LED bulb?
+Can you replace any light bulb with LED bulbs?

 In most cases, yes—as long as they fit and the lighting fixture provides the minimum wattage they require.

-Can you put an LED bulb in a regular light fixture?
+Can you put LED bulbs in a regular light fixture?

 Yes, as long as the minimum wattage level is met.
 Old school dimmer systems, however, are often not compatible with LED bulbs.